Unaimd/musicPlayer/README.md

 # musicPlayer
-The app reads all your MP3 files on a given directory taking the following metadata:
+The app reads all your MP3 files on a given directory (clicking on the top left image prompts a window to select a directory) taking the following metadata:
 * title
 * artist
 * album